 Like all the other treks in the Khumbu region, the Gokyo trek commences at Lukla after an exciting flight from Kathmandu.

-How hard is Gokyo Trek?
+How challenging is Gokyo Trek?

-However, the Everest Gokyo Ri trek is an idea for travel enthusiasts who wish to walk in the Everest region without any physical stress.
+However, the Everest Gokyo Ri trek is an idea for travel enthusiasts who wish to walk in the Everest region without physical stress.
 With some experience in high-altitude trekking and good physical fitness, the Gokyo trek can be a terrific and accomplishable experience.

 The difficulty of Gokyo Trek and its solution: